-Islamic projects like the Invitation magazine are always facing financial crisis, somehow by the Divine grace they manage to pull through.
-Since the Invitation magazine is very close to my heart I could not see it fold up, so with a group of “friends, admirers, readers and critics”, we decided to climb for this noble cause, here I reflect on the moral and spiritual lessons I learnt in that wonderful ascent.
+Islamic projects are always facing financial crisis, somehow by the Divine grace they manage to pull through.
+Since Dawah work is very close to my heart, with a group of “friends, admirers, readers and critics”, we decided to climb for this noble cause, here I reflect on the moral and spiritual lessons I learnt in that wonderful ascent.

 I have never given much thought to that most permanent feature of our landscape, the mountain.
-Yet when one sees a mountain many powerful adjectives come to mind, tall, majestic, solitary, ancient, and vast.
+Yet when one sees a mountain many powerful adjectives come to mind; tall, majestic, solitary, ancient, and vast.
 It seems like a handy metaphor for the smallness of man and perhaps the insignificance of man like a grain of sand in the vastness of the desert.
-The role of mountains in the glorious Quran is multifarious.
+The role of mountains in The Majestic Quran is multifarious.
 They can be symbolic or metaphorical, or they can simply provide a dramatic setting.
-In Surah Al hasher, Allah compares the over whelming power and might and majesty of the glorious Quran with that immovable feature our landscape the Mountain.
-God says; “if we had sent this Quran down to the Mountain, O prophet!
-You would have seen it humbled and split apart because of the fear of God.
-We offer people such examples so that they may think” (Al hasher: 22).
+In Surah Al hasher, Allah compares the overwhelming power and might and majesty of the Majestic Quran with that immovable feature our landscape the Mountain.
+Allah says; “Had We revealed this Quran on a Mountain, you would have seen it humble itself and turn to dust out of fear of Allah.
+We give these examples so people may reflect.”
+(Al Hasher: 21)

-Throughout human history the prophets of God climbed mountains or sometimes they were invited on the mountain.
-Moses went to Mt.
-Sinai, Jesus to Mt Olive and our beloved Prophet Muhammad (peace be upon him) to Mt Hira.
+Throughout human history, the Prophets of Allah climbed mountains or sometimes they were invited to the mountain.
+Moses went to mount Sinai, Jesus to mount Olive and our beloved Prophet Muhammad (peace be upon him) to mount Hira.
 Surah Balad uses the metaphor of the steep path and mountainous track to describe the difficulties of life.
-Life being a struggle, a jihad.
-The Prophet (peace be upon him) lived in a city surrounded on all sides by black rugged mountains, so it’s not surprising that when God swears by a city, it is the city of mountains, Makka.
+Life is a struggle, a jihad.
+The Prophet (peace be upon him) lived in a city surrounded on all sides by black rugged mountains, so it’s not surprising that when Allah swears by a city, it is the city of mountains, Makkah.

 In these verses life is symbolised as a steep path, this is followed by an explanation of what is meant by the steep path, the Quran tells the reader five features of this steep path:

-1. Freeing of slaves (standing up against injustices)
+- Freeing of slaves (could also mean standing up against injustices)

 Here are some of the lessons that I learnt as we went on this steep path, the pangs of pain on the uphill journey, the puffing and the panting something of the meaning of life as a steep path.